stevana/stateful-pbt-with-fakes/README.md

 counterexample was found within minutes.
 Turns out there was a bug in the background compaction process.
-The compaction process improves read performance and reclaims disk space, which is important for a key-value store, but interestingly it’s not explicitly part of the model.
+The compaction process improves read performance and reclaims disk space, which is important for a key-value store, but interestingly it's not explicitly part of the model.
 Joseph W Norton gave a [talk](https://htmlpreview.github.io/?https://raw.githubusercontent.com/strangeloop/lambdajam2013/master/slides/Norton-QuickCheck.html) at LambdaJam 2013 about it.